elimgoodman/elimgoodman.github.io/mesh/full-walthrough.md

 * Some space that's used to pass back return values from functions
 //* The input and output channels that the VM can take advantage of to interact with the outside world

 OK, So we're keeping track of the above state, and we have a set of input and output channels we can take advantage of to perform IO.
 The Mesh VM needs the program to be described as a set of discrete operations that take place over the above elements - either on one of the pieces of internal state, or on a channel.
-Many valid Mesh statements are actually a composite of operations.
+Many valid Mesh statements are actually a composite of a few of these discrete operations.
 For example, the "return" statement both sets the piece of memory that's used to ferry return values around, and also jumps the instruction pointer back to the call site.
 So, we need a more basic, VM-friendly way of representing our program.

 Luckily, Mesh makes transforming a program into a VM-friendly format super easy.
 As an example, let's click on our return statement in ```addTwo```.
 Let's bring that statement into scope: